 A vulnerability in password manager KeePass (CVE-2023-32784) enables the extraction of the master password from the application's memory, allowing attackers with existing access to a vulnerable machine to retrieve the password, even when the database is locked.

 A proof of concept (PoC) was published on May 18, 2023, and as of May 22 there is still no patch available for the vulnerability.
-The patch addressing this vulnerability is expected to be released in version
+The patch addressing this vulnerability was released in version

 KeePass is an open-source password manager designed to enable users to create unique passwords for each of their accounts and store them in a local database, known as a password vault.
 To ensure the security of this password vault, users need to remember a single master password that is used to unlock it and access the credentials stored within.

 The master password encrypts the vault, thereby preventing unauthorized access.
 However, if the master password is compromised, an attacker with access to the vault file can gain access to all the credentials stored in the database.

 A proof of concept was published on May 18, 2023, demonstrating the ability to recover the KeePass master password, except for the first character, in plaintext form.
 This is possible regardless of whether the KeePass workspace is locked or even if the program is closed.
 It is a trivial task for an attacker to enumerate through all possibilities for the unknown first character, and therefore this vulnerability is functionally equivalent to leaking the complete password.

 The root cause of this vulnerability is the use of a custom password entry box called

 SecureTextBoxEx which leaves traces of each character entered by the user in-memory.